 - Quantitative analysis of pharmaceutical substances

 - It is an automated cardiovascular analyzer.
-It analyze arterial stiffness, estimates simultaneous four limb blood pressure, Central aortic blood pressure and cardiac indices from pressure analysis.
+It analyzes arterial stiffness, estimates simultaneous four limb blood pressure, Central aortic blood pressure, and cardiac indices from pressure analysis.

 Research Molecular Biology